Water Softener Installation in Lakeland, FL

 Lakeland's municipal water comes from deep groundwater wells tapping the Floridan Aquifer beneath Polk County.
 This area sits on some of the thickest limestone and dolomite formations in Florida, and the water dissolves enormous quantities of calcium, magnesium, and sulfur minerals as it passes through the rock.

-The result is water hardness ranging from 20 to 30 grains per gallon -- roughly 50% harder than the coastal Tampa Bay communities.
+The result is water hardness ranging from 20 to 30 grains per gallon, roughly 50% harder than the coastal Tampa Bay communities.
 At these levels, scale accumulation is rapid and aggressive.
 A water heater in a Lakeland home without a softener can develop a thick layer of calcium carbonate inside the tank within just one to two years, dramatically reducing efficiency and shortening the unit's lifespan.

 Lakeland water also commonly contains hydrogen sulfide, the gas responsible for the distinctive rotten-egg smell that many Polk County residents recognize.
 While hydrogen sulfide is not dangerous at the levels found in residential water, the odor is unpleasant and can make drinking water, cooking, and even showering less enjoyable.